-This category helps 4-Hers learn the basics of welding.
-In addition, 4-Hers get the opportunity to present their knowledge on the topic and display what they have made.
-Involvement in SET Welding gives participants a first-hand experience in a skill that can be used for a lifetime.
+This category helps 4-H members learn the basics of welding.
+In addition,

+4-H members get the opportunity to present their knowledge on the topic and display what they have made.
+Involvement in STEM Welding gives 4-H members a first-hand experience in a skill that can be used for a lifetime.

-A. The name and county of each exhibitor should appear separately on the back of each board, poster, or article and on the front cover of the notebooks so owner of exhibit may be identified if the entry tag is separated from the exhibit.
-B. Youth must be enrolled in the Welding Project to enter the following classes.
+A. The name and county of each 4-H member should appear separately on the back of each board, poster, or article and on the front cover of the notebooks so the owner of exhibit may be identified if the entry tag is separated from the exhibit.

-C. All welds exhibited in class 001 and 002 must be mounted on a 12 inches high x 15 inches long display board of thickness not to exceed 3/8 inch.
+B. All welds exhibited in class 001 and 002 must be mounted on a 12 inches high x 15 inches long display board of thickness not to exceed 3/8 inch.
 Attach each weld on a wire loop hinge or equivalent, so the judge can look at the bottom side of the weld when necessary.
 Each weld should be labeled with information stated 1) type of welding process (stick, MIG, TIG, Oxy-Acetylene, etc.) 2) kind of weld, 3) welder setting, 4) electrode/wire/rod size, and 5) electrode/wire/rod ID numbers.
 Attach a wire to display board so it can be hung like a picture frame.
-No picture frame hangers accepted.
+No picture frame hangers are accepted.

-D. Fabricated board such as plywood, composition board, or particle-type lumbar may be used for demonstration displays.
+C. Fabricated boards such as plywood, composition board, or particletype lumbar may be used for demonstration displays.

-- E. Demonstration boards should be sanded and finished to improve their appearance.
-The finish on a demonstration board will be judged as a woodworking exhibit. - F. Reports should be written using the scientific method whenever possible (Background, the Question or hypothesis, what you plan to do and what you did, Method used and observations, Results: what you learned.
+D. Demonstration boards should include an overall title for the display, plus other necessary labeling.

+E. Reports should be written using the scientific method whenever possible: 1.
+Hypothesis 2.
+Research 3.
+Experiment 4.
+Measure 5.
+Report or Redefine Hypothesis.
 All reports should be computer generated and enclosed in a clear plastic cover.
+The reports should be attached securely to the display.

+F. Please refer to the General Rules (Letter L) for the policy regarding firearms, items with a blade, and other related items.

+G. Please refer to the General Rules (Letter M) for the policy regarding the use of copywritten images.

+H. Premier 4-H Science Award is available in this area.

-The reports should be attached securely to the display - G. If no plans are included with welding article or welding furniture, item will be disqualified. - H. All outside projects MUST have entry tag and supporting information placed in a protective bag to prevent damage from weather events such as rain and be ATTACHED to projects with string, zip ties, etc. when exhibited at State Fair. - I. Scoresheets, forms, contest study materials, and additional resources can be found at https://go.unl.edu/ne4hwelding - J. Entries: Each exhibitor is limited to one item per class.
+I. All outside projects MUST have entry tag and supporting information placed in a protective bag to prevent damage from weather events such as rain and be ATTACHED to projects with string, zip ties, etc. when exhibited at the State Fair.

+J. Scoresheets, forms, contest study materials, and additional resources can be found at https://go.unl.edu/ne4hstem.

+K. Entries: Each 4-H member is limited to one item per class.